Main Content

 Application Deadline: February 1 annually

-For current scholarship holders of the Young Nordan, Nordan Scholar, Emily Guthrie Smith, Fine Arts Guild, Carol Thornton and Samuel P. Ziegler awards.
-Renewal is based on maintaining a 3.0 GPA in the area of the award and successfully meeting the University grade standards for non-probationary students and portfolio examination in subsequent years until the scholarship runs out.
+For current scholarship recipients, renewal is contingent upon maintaining a 3.0 GPA in the area of the award and meeting the University’s grade standards for non-probationary students.
+Renewal is also dependent on successful portfolio examinations in subsequent years until the scholarship runs out.
 Late or incomplete portfolios will not be accepted.

 Funding for Graduate Students in Art History